Sheep and goats grazing at Queen City Farm

 Pasture-Raised Lamb & Pasture-Raised Pork

-Everything we bring to market is raised on our farm from start to finish.
-Available by the cut at market, or as a whole/half animal share for pickup at the farm.
+Everything we bring to market is raised on our farm from start to finish — available by the cut at our farmers market stand, or order online for farm & market pickup.

 Pasture-Raised Pork